codegirls/materials/musical-adventures.md

-now you should have a file open with lots of parentheses in it. that's because overtone is written in Clojure, which is a LISP, which means it has lots of parentheses that scare some programmers and also make it a wonderful language for all kinds of things.
+now you should have a file open with lots of parentheses in it. that's because overtone is written in Clojure, which is a LISP, which means it has lots of parentheses that scare some programmers and also makes it a wonderful language for all kinds of things.

 to evaluate (execute) code in that file, go to the line containing the